taisiat/bouncy-bee/README.md

 }
 ```

 Meanwhile the speed setter, `Bee.slideScale()`, increments `slideStep` up or down with each game step and updates the Bee's `speed` value by that factor.
-The slider is then drawn as a rectangle of variable width by `Bee.drawScale(ctx)`, based on the current `speed `.
+The slider is then drawn as a rectangle of variable width by `Bee.drawScale(ctx)`, based on the current `speed` value.

-When the player activates launch with the space bar, the current game step's Bee `speed` value is locked in, along with the current `Bee.START_VEL`, and the Bee `vel` is updated to the resultant velocity value.
-Bee flies!
+When the player activates launch with the space bar, the current game step's Bee `speed` and `Bee.START_VEL` values are locked in.
+A math helper method calculates the final velocity, and the Bee `vel` is updated to the resultant velocity value.
+Bee launches!

 <h5 a><strong><code>bee.js</code></strong></h5>